Pega Sales Automation artificial intelligence-based opportunity insights

 - Will this opportunity be won in 270-360 days from now?

-The application uses propositions in a Decision Data shape to model the date ranges.
+Pega Sales Automation uses propositions in a Decision Data shape to model the date ranges.
 The propositions have both a minimum and maximum days attribute.
-If you require more granularity, you can edit the propositions to meet your needs.
-You can also draw a spline in the flow to create a smoother display for the dashboard widget.
+If you require more granularity, you can edit the propositions to meet your needs and to create a smoother display for the dashboard widget.

 This model does not use predictors.
 Instead, the model uses an opportunity stage as the context to provide the base propensity of winning an opportunity in a specified time frame.

-For the Pega Sales Automation application, review the following D_PredictSAOpportunity data page description:
+- For Pega Sales Automation, review the D_PredictSAOpportunity data page.

 The Analytics widgets in the opportunity run in the context of the D_PredictSAOpportunity data page.
 This data page has the SAPredictOpportunity activity as a data source, which runs the GetContactGrowthRatio, GetEmailActivityRatio, GetTrendsDataRatio, and GetCIRatio activities before calling the SAPredictOpportunity data flow.
 The data flow uses the EvaluateOpportunity strategy to predict the propensity to move to the next stage, to win an opportunity, and to predict the close date quarter.

-For the Pega Sales Automation for Financial Services application, review the following D_PredictSAOpportunity data page description:
+- For Pega Sales Automation for Financial Services, review the D_PredictSAOpportunity data page.

 The input for TrainFromHistory comes from the RD OpportunityStages, which fetches one record per opportunity from the predictors’ data table, sorted by maximum stage.
 This data flow calls the OpportunityClosed and MovedToNextStage data flows.